BrendanMulcahy/brendanmulcahy.github.com/_posts/2024-11-30-the-great-learning-agents.md

 how video games were made and they did not know.
 I searched on the internet and I found the original Version of the Game Maker engine and language (thanks Mark Overmars for allowing me to become a video game developer at such a young age 🙂).
-I made a few simple games to figure out how Game Maker worked, and eventually I showed my best friend Adam Giffi how Game Maker worked.
+I made a few simple games to figure out how Game Maker worked, and one day I showed my best friend Adam Giffi how Game Maker worked.
 He made a really Fun game inspired by the Jaws film.
 In this way, one game developer can create other game developers, and both benefit by playing the Fun game of the other developers!